Kingdom of Galicia–Volhynia

-Roman the Great united the principalities of Halych and Volhynia at the turn of the 13th century.
-Following the destruction wreaked by the Mongol invasion of Kievan Rus' (1239 to 1241), Prince Daniel of Galicia and other princes of Rus pledged allegiance to Batu Khan of the Golden Horde in 1246.
+Roman the Great united the principalities of Galicia and Volhynia at the turn of the 13th century.
+Following the destruction wreaked by the Mongol invasion of Kievan Rus' (1239–1241), Prince Daniel of Galicia and the other princes of Rus' pledged allegiance to Batu Khan of the Golden Horde in 1246.
 The Polish conquest of the kingdom in 1349 led to it being fully absorbed by Catholic Poland.
-Upon annexing it, Polish king Casimir III the Great adopted the title of King of Poland and Ruthenia, and the territory was transformed into the Ruthenian Voivodeship (Palatinatus Russiae) in 1434.
+Upon annexing it in 1349, Polish king Casimir III the Great adopted the title of King of Poland and Ruthenia, and the territory was transformed into the Ruthenian Voivodeship (Palatinatus Russiae) in 1434.